 Things to Consider When Buying a Struggling Franchise

-If you are interested in buying a struggling franchise, these are some things you need to consider first.
+If you're interested in buying a struggling franchise, these are some things you need to consider first.
 A struggling business can bring both risks and opportunities for a new owner.
 The biggest advantage of buying a struggling franchise is that they usually cost a lot less than a successful business.
 If you feel like you can turn the business around, then you may enjoy larger profits with less initial investment.
 However, you need to find out why the business is struggling.

 - The current owner may not be a good business person